smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 3. Verify the selected file was created within the Start and End times (if either is not zero).

-    a.
-For generic file name searches, if one matching file name does not have a qualifying File Create time, then the list of matching names will be searched in alphabetic order until another file with a matching names does have a qualifying File Create time.
+    - For generic file name searches, if one matching file name does not have a qualifying File Create time, then the list of matching names will be searched in alphabetic order until another file with a matching names does have a qualifying File Create time.

 4. When the re-check frequency is not zero, the command will repeat its checks for file existence and create start/end times until a match is found, or until the Job End time is passed.

-    a.
-When the re-check frequency is left at zero, then the File Arrival job performs a one-time File Check (which was the original mode of these IBM i CHK* commands, so it is still supported by leaving the re-check frequency set to its default value of zero).
+    - When the re-check frequency is left at zero, then the File Arrival job performs a one-time File Check (which was the original mode of these IBM i CHK* commands, so it is still supported by leaving the re-check frequency set to its default value of zero).

-    b.
-The Job End Time is either specified in its own parameter, or if that value is zero, then the File Create End Time is used also for the Job End Time.
+    - The Job End Time is either specified in its own parameter, or if that value is zero, then the File Create End Time is used also for the Job End Time.
 If both time values are zero, then the Job End Time will be assumed to be 24 hours from the IBM i system job start time.
     :::caution
     When using the re-check frequency, leaving the End time set to zero will cause the file check loop to repeat until 24 hours after the IBM i system job start time (or until a qualified file is found).
     :::

 5. As soon as a qualified file is identified, the file name value is stored in any requested OpCon Property or LSAM Dynamic Variable.

-    a.
-The initial size or number of records is also set in the Property or Dynamic Variable.
+    - The initial size or number of records is also set in the Property or Dynamic Variable.
 The size/number of records will be updated if the stable duration is being checked and a new file size or record count is found.

 6. After a qualified file is found, the optional checks for file locks or file authority/permissions are performed on that file.